Decoding Mustang Vehicle Identification Numbers (VIN)

 10th Character: Identifies the model year.

-11th Character: Identifies the assembly plant for the vehicle
+11th Character: Identifies the assembly plant that your Mustang was built at

 12th to 17th Character: This is the Vehicle Identifier Section (VIS).
 This identifies the sequence of the vehicle for production as it rolled off the assembly line.